 in the Hughes Conservatory from November 18 through January 8

-The popular Remain Railroad Express returns for the holidays, and this year it chugs through a sweeter landscape!
+The popular RG Express train returns for the holidays, and this year it chugs through a sweeter landscape!
 From gumdrops to candy canes to ribbon candy, the holidays are full of colorful candies and food.
 Our whimsical train display will be as sweet as can be in the Hughes Conservatory with plantings inspired by colorful candy.

 in the Campanile Garden, Herb Garden, South Field, and Children’s Garden from mid-April through May 9